tvdboom/ATOM/docs_sources/user_guide/feature_engineering.md

 scientist applies use-case specific transformations, there are ways to do this in an automated manner, without prior domain knowledge.
-One of the problems of creating new features without human expert intervention, is that many of the newly created features can be useless, i.e. they do not help the algorithm to make better predictions.
+One of the problems of creating new features without human expert intervention, is that many of the newly created features can be useless, i.e., they do not help the algorithm to make better predictions.
 Even worse, having useless features can drop your performance.
 To avoid this, we perform feature selection, a process in which we select the relevant features